Inspired (INSE)

 Inspired’s full-year EPS flipped from negative to positive over the last five years.
 This is encouraging and shows it’s at a critical moment in its life.

-In Q3, Inspired reported adjusted EPS of $0.28, up from $0.21 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Inspired’s full-year EPS of $0.38 to shrink by 11.8%.
+In Q4, Inspired reported adjusted EPS of negative $0.18, down from $0.16 in the same quarter last year.
+This print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects Inspired’s full-year EPS of $0.04 to grow 1,398%.

 8. Cash Is King

-Inspired has shown poor cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 2.9%, lousy for a consumer discretionary business.
+Inspired has shown poor cash profitability relative to peers over the last two years, giving the company fewer opportunities to return capital to shareholders.
+Its free cash flow margin averaged 1.6%, below what we’d expect for a consumer discretionary business.

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Inspired’s ROIC has increased over the last few years.
-This is a good sign, and we hope the company can keep improving.
+Inspired’s ROIC has increased significantly over the last few years.
+This is a good sign, and we hope the company can continue improving.

 10. Balance Sheet Assessment

-It was good to see Inspired beat analysts’ EPS expectations this quarter.
-We were also glad its Virtual Sports revenue outperformed Wall Street’s estimates.
-On the other hand, its Leisure revenue missed.
-Zooming out, we think this was a solid print.
-The stock remained flat at $7.59 immediately following the results.
+It was encouraging to see Inspired beat analysts’ EBITDA expectations this quarter.
+On the other hand, its EPS missed and its revenue fell slightly short of Wall Street’s estimates.
+Overall, this was a weaker quarter.
+The stock traded up 1.3% to $8.36 immediately following the results.

 12. Is Now The Time To Buy Inspired?

-We see the value of companies helping consumers, but in the case of Inspired, we’re out.
-First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+Inspired falls short of our quality standards.
+While its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
 On top of that, its low free cash flow margins give it little breathing room.

-Inspired’s P/E ratio based on the next 12 months is 8.9x.
-While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are more exciting stocks to buy at the moment.
+Inspired’s P/E ratio based on the next 12 months is 13.9x.
+While this valuation is reasonable, we don’t see a big opportunity at the moment.
+There are superior stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.